Information about Data Controller

 - As long as the companies of the Group pursue their legitimate interests (for example, review of claims, judicial remedy, settlement of disputes, lodging a lawsuit, statute of limitations, etc.);

-- Audio recordings of the Data Subject’s calls to the Railway Inquiry Service, phone number 1181 and 8001181, are stored for not longer than 13 months.
+- Audio recordings of the Data Subject’s calls to the Customer service center, phone number 8002 1181, are stored for not longer than 13 months.

 15. After the circumstances referred to in Clause 14 cease to exist, personal data of the Data Subject are deleted, unless external legislation provides for a different storage period.